 The project was conducted in the village of Tum Nub.
 Tum Nub is in Stung Treng Commune, Sala Krau District, Pailin, and is approximately 25 Km to the north of Pailin.
 It is home to 150 families and is typical of many newly settled and impoverished communities within the Pailin region.
 Sala Krau District is acknowledged as one of the most densely land mined areas in Cambodia.
-Tum Nub is pretty well in the middle of a bloody great minefield- the Khmer Rouge were still planting them in 1998, the minefields include all types of mines including anti -tank and the one many of us know so well, the US M16.
+Tum Nub is pretty well in the middle of a very large minefield – the Khmer Rouge were still planting them in 1998, the minefields include all types of mines including anti-tank and the one many of us know so well, the US M16.
 It will take many years to clear the area.

-At present there are virtually no government or non government agencies actively working to provide assistance for these small and poverty stricken IDP/Refugee communities.
-This is no doubt due to the continued domination of the area by the Khmer Rouge.
+At the time of our projects, there were virtually no government or non-government agencies actively working to provide assistance for these small and poverty stricken IDP/Refugee communities.
+This was no doubt due to the continued domination of the area by the Khmer Rouge.

-Now these technically illegal settlements are spread all over the Pailin region mainly in areas that have been cleared illegally by loggers some years back.
+Now these technically illegal settlements are spread all over the Pailin region mainly in areas that were cleared illegally by loggers some years back.
 These are also some of the most densely mined areas in Cambodia.
-These people, who have absolutely nothing, moved into these cleared areas at their own volition attracted by the undeveloped, and what they believe, to be free and open land.
+These people, who have absolutely nothing, moved into these cleared areas at their own volition attracted by the undeveloped, and what they believed, to be free and open land.